 With Ellen White and Jill Scott (now Queen of the Jungle as well as a champion of Europe) retiring after that success, there will be a few changes to the team Wiegman calls upon for this tournament.

-But who will make up her 23-player World Cup squad?
-GOAL takes a look at the options...
+But who has made her 23-player World Cup squad?
+GOAL takes a look...